Seiya Suzuki Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- Among the qualified hitters in baseball, he ranks 40th in batting average, 20th in on-base percentage, and 62nd in slugging.
+- He ranks 43rd in batting average, 21st in on base percentage, and 66th in slugging among the qualified batters in MLB.

-- He has hit a home run in five games this season (10.2%), leaving the park in 2.9% of his trips to the plate.
+- Looking at the 50 games he has played this year, he's hit a home run in five of them (10.0%), and in 2.8% of his trips to the plate.

-- Suzuki has driven in a run in 15 games this year (30.6%), including three games with more than one RBI (6.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Suzuki has an RBI in 15 of 50 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.